base class, extends NXobject

 NXdata describes the plottable data and related dimension scales.

-It is mandatory that there is at least one NXdata group in each NXentry group.
-Note that the
+It is strongly recommended that there is at least one NXdata group in each NXentry group.
+Note that the fields named

 axesattributes of the

 datagroup define which items are plottable data and which are dimension scales, respectively.

 NXdata is used to implement one of the basic motivations in NeXus, to provide a default plot for the data of this NXentry.
 The actual data might be stored in another group and (hard) linked to the NXdata group.

 Each NXdata group will define one field as the default plottable data.
 The value of the